Vungle/iOS-SDK/README.md

 ### Version Info
-The Vungle iOS SDK supports iOS 8+, iOS 10 with limited ad tracking, and both 32bit and 64bit apps.
+The Vungle iOS SDK supports iOS 8+, both 32bit and 64bit apps.

 Our newest iOS SDK (5.1.0) was released on July 5th, 2017.
-Please ensure you are using Xcode 7.0 or higher to ensure smooth integration.
+Please ensure you are using Xcode 8.0 or higher to ensure smooth integration.

 ## Release Notes
 ### 5.1.0